Rob has served on the CBSR Board of Directors since 2005, and was the interim CEO of CBSR from October 2011 to July 2012.

 Rob received an Honours Bachelor of Arts in Political Science at McGill University.

-Lorraine works from SustainAbility’s New York office and directs SustainAbility’s Engaging Stakeholders network, informing and enabling the transparency efforts of over thirty companies dedicated to corporate accountability.
-She also directs client projects on strategy, stakeholder engagement and value chain or life cycle thinking.
+Prior to becoming an independent consultant, Lorraine worked from SustainAbility’s New York office and directed SustainAbility’s Engaging Stakeholders network, informing and enabling the transparency efforts of over thirty companies dedicated to corporate accountability.
+She also directed client projects on strategy, stakeholder engagement and value chain or life cycle thinking.
 She has facilitated strategic development and engagement with global corporations in mining and metals, retail, consumer products, agriculture, and manufacturing, with a focus on the inter-connectivity across multiple sectors, and across functions within companies.
 Additionally, she brings extensive expertise in sustainability reporting initiatives involving external stakeholders.

 Before joining SustainAbility she worked as a sustainability consultant beginning in 2004.
 Her work included projects with organizations from a range of sectors, including aluminum products manufacturer Novelis, garment manufacturer Gildan Activewear, retailer Walmart Canada, grocery products manufacturer Liberté, networking organization Canadian Business for Social Responsibility, environmental not-for-profit Evergreen Foundation, sustainability reporting and strategy consultancy BuzzWord, and consumer branding company Green Living Enterprises.